TUTTO'S SUSTAINABILITY CONCEPT

 Sustainable production and local value creation

-Our furniture is manufactured in a local production network:
+Our furniture is manufactured within a local production network:

 - All production partners are located within 100 km of each other in the Palatinate.